stereoIII6/fraxio_framework/WhitePaper.md

 to be a Member of the Meta Team.

-The Fractio Community is the Base Layer of our DAO every user that signed to our
-Plattform and verifyed his digital id is automatically drafted to our Fractio
+The Fractio Community is the Base Layer of our DAO - every user that signed to our plattform and verified their digital ID is automatically drafted to our Fractio
 Community.
-Every Member has the right to leave one vote on every proposal or poll and outside of thegovernance board use the plattform at the exact same conditions as every other member.
+Every member has the right to leave one vote on every proposal or poll and outside of the governance board use the plattform at the exact same conditions as every other member.

 ## Core Concept

-The Fractio Framework is a Software as a
-Service Framework that enables users without knowledge of code languages to create interactive digital assets of any shape and size for any imaginable use case we will come up with
+The Fractio Framework is a software-as-a-service Framework that enables users without knowledge of code languages to create interactive digital assets of any shape and size for any imaginable use case we will come up with

-The Core Team Pitches Ideas and Concepts inspired by the Fractio Community.
+The Core Team pitches ideas and concepts inspired by the Fractio community.

-The Meta Team creates Polls, Fundraisers and Proposals to engage the Community.
+The Meta Team creates polls, fundraisers and proposals to engage the community.

-The Community decides and inspires the
+The community decides and inspires the
-Core Team for new Gov Pitches
+Core Team for new governance pitches

-The Concept is based on a 1 user gets
+The Concept is based on the philosophy that 1 user gets 1 vote on 1 event, and needs strict surveillance in terms of digital
-1 vote on 1 event phylosophy and needs strict surveillance in terms of digital id thats why we are developing a mechanism that detects and eliminates any form of double id or id fraud.
-The id shall not rely on any single point of failure like national id cards or credit card details.
+ID - that's why we are developing a mechanism that detects and eliminates any form of double ID or ID fraud.
+The ID shall not rely on any single point of failure like national ID cards or credit card details.

 ## Rentability